 - Natural-born & naturalized US citizens should mark the first box. - Only those born in an American territory listed in the I-9 form instructions should mark the second box.
 This box is NOT for F-1 international students. - Permanent Residents with a Resident Alien card should mark the third box & write in the resident alien card number. - F-1 visa international students should mark the fourth box.
 (The I-20 expiration date is the expiration date.
-Enter the USCIS number on line 1, the I-94 number is the admission number on line 2, or the passport number and passport issuing country on line 3.)
+Enter either the USCIS number, the I-94 number, or the passport number and passport issuing country in the boxes.)

-Be sure to sign and date the form, then check off the box as to whether or not someone prepared/translated the form for you.
-(If someone did, they need to complete the bottom part of that section.)
+Be sure to sign and date the form.
 You CANNOT type/print your name on the signature line!
 You must handwrite your actual signature there.
 Also be sure you put that day's date, NOT your birthdate on that line!